newrelic/newrelic-dotnet-agent/CONTRIBUTING.md

 ### Version Support

 When contributing, please keep in mind that New Relic customers (that's you!) are running many different versions of .NET, some of them pretty old.
 Changes that depend on the newest version of .NET Framework or Core will probably be rejected, especially if they replace something backwards compatible.
-Code in `src/Agent` or `src/NewRelic.Core` needs to be compatible with .NET Framework 3.5.
+Code in `src/Agent` needs to be compatible with .NET Framework 3.5.
 Backwards compatibility is less important for code that lives in `tests`, but still should not gratuitously require features only available in the latest .NET Framework or Core.

 Be aware that the instrumentation needs to work with a wide range of versions of the instrumented modules, and that code that looks nonsensical or overcomplicated may be that way for compatibility-related reasons.
 Read all the comments and check the related tests before deciding whether existing code is incorrect.